-Pest description and crop damage Tiny, spiderlike animals on the undersides of leaves that produce webs.
+Pest description and crop damage Spider mites are tiny, spider-like animals that produce webs and are generally found on the undersides of leaves.
 Mite damage in potatoes is a minute stippling of the leaves and sometimes a bronzing.
 Mites reproduce rapidly and can build up to unmanageable populations in just a few days under the right conditions.
-What causes this population explosion, and allows the mites to take down fields, is uncertain, but entomologists, growers, crop advisers, and others identify some contributing factors:
+What causes this population explosion, and allows the mites to take down fields, is uncertain, but some contributing factors include:

 - Application of nonselective pesticides, such as pyrethroids, and certain carbamates and organophosphates, which negatively impact mite predators and allow spider mites to increase.